 - Rocks existing on the earth's surface from the mantle that are removed to the outside due to tectonic movements.

-- Volcanic chimneys: They are circular holes of great depth through which the magma rose and has revealed them.
-It can be 200 km long.
+- Volcanic vents: These are deep, circular holes through which magma rose and revealed the vents.
+They can be up to 200 km long.

-- Tests that shorten the seismic waves when they pass through the mantle that shows that there is a phase change.
-A phase change consists of modifications in the structure of minerals.
+- Evidence that seismic waves shorten as they pass through the mantle, indicating a phase change.
+A phase change consists of changes in the structure of minerals.

 At the end of the earth's mantle we find Gutenberg discontinuity.
 This discontinuity separates the mantle from the earth's core and is located about 2.900 km deep.